 The above information is provided on the preliminary grading plan and in the GHP Form prepared by GeoPacific Engineering, Inc. The purpose of the Geologic Hazard Permit is to review the location of the proposed homesite relative to the adjacent steep slope.
-A report from GeoPacific dated March 5, 2021 is attached.
+A report from GeoPacific dated April 5, 2021, with Addendum dated June 28, 2021 is attached.

-- (F) Geotechnical Report Requirements - (1) A geotechnical investigation in preparation of a Report required by MCC 39.5085 (E) (3) (a) shall be conducted at the applicant's expense by a Certified Engineering Geologist or Geotechnical Engineer.
-The Report shall include specific investigations required by the Director and recommendations for any further work or changes in

-- proposed work which may be necessary to ensure reasonable safety from earth movement hazards. - (2) Any development related manipulation of the site prior to issuance of a permit shall be subject to corrections as recommended by the Geotechnical Report to ensure safety of the proposed development. - (3) Observation of work required by an approved Geotechnical Report shall be conducted by a Certified Engineering Geologist or Geotechnical Engineer at the applicant's expense; the geologist's or engineer's name shall be submitted to the Director prior to issuance of the Permit. - (4) The Director, at the applicant's expense, may require an evaluation of GHP Form- 1 or the Geotechnical Report by another Certified Engineering Geologist or Geotechnical Engineer. - (G) Development plans shall be subject to and consistent with the Design Standards For Grading and Erosion Control in MCC 39.5090 (A) through (D).
+- (F) Geotechnical Report Requirements - A geotechnical investigation in preparation of a Report required by MCC 39.5085 (E) (3) (a) shall be conducted at the applicant's expense by a Certified Engineering Geologist or Geotechnical Engineer.
+The Report shall include specific investigations required by the Director and recommendations for any further work or changes in proposed work which may be necessary to ensure reasonable safety from earth movement hazards. - (2) Any development related manipulation of the site prior to issuance of a permit shall be subject to corrections as recommended by the Geotechnical Report to ensure safety of the proposed development. - (3) Observation of work required by an approved Geotechnical Report shall be conducted by a Certified Engineering Geologist or Geotechnical Engineer at the applicant's expense; the geologist's or engineer's name shall be submitted to the Director prior to issuance of the Permit. - (4) The Director, at the applicant's expense, may require an evaluation of GHP Form-1 or the Geotechnical Report by another Certified Engineering Geologist or Geotechnical Engineer. - (G) Development plans shall be subject to and consistent with the Design Standards For Grading and Erosion Control in MCC 39.5090 (A) through (D).
 Conditions of approval may be imposed to assure the design meets those standards.

-The applicant's Geotechnical Engineer, GeoPacific Engineers prepared a report for the original application and a second Geotechnical report dated March 21, 2021 which included the above.
+The applicant's Geotechnical Engineer, GeoPacific Engineers prepared a report for the original application and a second Geotechnical report dated April 5, 2021 which included the above.
 The current report specifically addresses the building site.
 As noted previously, GeoPacific Engineers recommends a minimum 20-ft. building setback from the "break in slope."
 The grading and erosion control plan, prepared by the applicant's engineer, indicates that no grading in proposed down-slope (east) of the "break in slope" and that erosion fencing and other measures are proposed above this area.
-A proposed flow dispersal trench is located southwest of the home and directed away from the septic drain field located south and southeast of the home.
+A proposed flow dispersal trench is located southeast of the home and directed to the base of the slope, away from the septic drain field located south and southeast of the home.
+This revised plan was reviewed by GeoPacific in their Addendum dated June 28, 2021.